sonic-net/SONiC/doc/mgmt/SONiC_OC_FDB_get_support_HLD.md

 The following CLI commands dump the output of internal FDB entries from STATE_DB with various options (filters), for example, filter based on MAC address, entry type (static/dynamic), VLAN interface, physical/port-channel interfaces and MAC address table count ..etc.

 ##### 3.6.2.2.1 show mac address-table
-This Command dumps all the MAC entries present in the system.
+This command dumps all the MAC entries present in the system.
 ```
 sonic# show mac address-table
 -----------------------------------------------------------